Loose Leaf Tea

 If you are looking for how to make loose leaf iced tea, the methods below cover every reliable approach.

-• Use double the amount of loose leaf tea (2 teaspoons per 8 ounces of water)
+1. Use twice the standard amount: 2 teaspoons of loose-leaf tea per 8 ounces of water.

-• Pour the tea over ice or refrigerate until cold
+5. Pour the concentrate over ice, or refrigerate until cold, then serve.

 Common Mistakes When Making Loose Leaf Tea